His wife Christina Jean Paul Benoît tells how her late husband’s life was saved

-Carmène Élie, a student in the new secondary 3 (NS3), is one of the young people whose grandfather, Elisme Elie, chose to end his life during the tragedy.
+Carmène Élie, a student in 11th grade (NS3), is one of the young people whose grandfather, Elisme Élie, chose to end his life during the tragedy.
 “To avoid being captured and martyred, he hanged himself” his father, Grevit Élie, told him.

 Louis Juste Isméo, the grandfather of Jean Odney Nonnon, also in NS3, made the same tragic decision.
 “This part of my hometown history will be forever etched in my memory.
 My grandfather’s story touched me personally” he says.

 24-year-old Cherby Joseph, a resident of Kazal, believes the community is in dire need of a vocational school.
 “Young people can complete their traditional study cycle, thanks to the establishment of the Jérémie Eliazer high school in Kazal in 2000.
 After that, we have nowhere to learn a professional trade”, he says.

 Few parents send their children to Cabaret for professional studies.
 “The journey is long and there is no road”, he complains.
 He works as an apprentice mason.
 Similus, who completed his studies at the age of 23, confirms the words of Cherby Joseph.
 He says that Kazal had benefited from a few crumbs from the state thanks to the first presidential term of René Garcia Préval.